 , as well, along with the contract, warranty deed and final settlement statement showing details of the sale.
 Once completed, all profits will return to the IRA account.
 From here, you can continue to invest and grow your self-directed IRA for years to come.

 Investing in real estate with a self-directed IRA can be very lucrative when done correctly.
 Once you understand the steps to purchase property, starting is as simple as calling up a certified IRA specialist to get started.
-If you’d like more information about buying and selling real estate with a self-directed IRA, give us a call at 855-FUN-IRAs!
+To learn more about how to get started investing with a self-directed IRA, schedule a 1-on-1 consultation with an IRA Specialist by clicking HERE.